Qajar (tribe)

 By the end of the Safavid era, the Qajars had split into several factions.
 These included the Ziyādoghlu (Ziādlu), associated with the area of Ganja and Yerevan, as well as the Qoyunlu (Qāvānlu), and Davālu (Devehlu) the latter two associated with the northern areas of contemporary Iran.
+In 1796, Agha Mohammad Khan, a Qajar chief of the Qoyunlu branch, was crowned Shah of Iran, founding the Qajar dynasty, which ruled Iran until 1925.
+American anthropologist Richard Weeks also notes that some Iranian Azerbaijanis, depending on their place of residence, use the designation Qajar.

 Background

+Agha Mohammad Khan Qajar Founder of the Qajar dynasty.

-The Qajars were one of the original Turkoman Qizilbash tribes that emerged and spread in Asia Minor around 10th and 11th centuries.
+The Qajars were one of the original Turkoman Qizilbash tribes.
 They later supplied power to the Safavids since this dynasty's earliest days.
 Numerous members of the Qajar tribe held prominent ranks in the Safavid state.
 In 1794, a Qajar chieftain, Agha Mohammad Khan, a member of the Qoyunlu branch of the Qajars, founded the Qajar dynasty which replaced the Zand dynasty in Iran.
 He launched his campaign from his power base south of the Caspian Sea, capturing its capital Isfahan in 1785.
-A year later, Tehran accepted Mohammed's authority.
+A year later, Tehran accepted Agha Mohammad's authority.

-According to Olson et al., which was published in 1994 and specifically deals with the ethnography of the Russian Empire and Soviet Union, the Qajars were historically a Turkic tribe that lived in Armenia.
+According to An Ethnohistorical Dictionary of the Russian and Soviet Empires by Olson et al., which was published in 1994 and specifically deals with the ethnography of the Russian Empire and Soviet Union, the Qajars were historically a Turkic tribe that lived in Armenia.
 They resettled in the region of Azerbaijan during the 17th and 18th centuries.
-They are considered to be tribal Azerbaijanis.
-American anthropologist Richard Weeks also notes that the Azerbaijanis of Iran, depending on their place of residence, use the designation Qajar.

-Olston et al. adds that in the 1980s the Qajar population exceeded 35,000 people, most of whom lived in Iran.
+Olson et al. add that in the 1980s the Qajar population exceeded 35,000 people, most of whom lived in Iran.

+In Turkey

+According to Faruk Sümer, the Ağca Koyunlu tribe was one of the four branches forming the Qajars.
+In the Ottoman tribal registers, the Ağca Koyunlu tribe, shown as a nomadic (hayme-nişin) Turkmen Yörük tribe, is seen to have spread over a wide geography including Aleppo, Zile, Sivas, Adana, Gönen, Kula, Bursa, Kayseri, Maraş, Konya, Karaman, Mihaliç and Tarsus.
+Located in the Eski Kaçerli (Old Kaçerli) neighborhood of Emirdağ, a mosque is named after the Qajars.
+In this regard, in a decree sent by Ottoman sultan Ahmed III to the Beylerbey of Rakka stated that the tribes from the Muslucalu community of Bozulus Turkmens, including the Qajars, were settled in today's Emirdağ.